eclipse-tractusx/managed-simple-data-exchanger-backend/modules/sde-submodules/assembly-part-relationship/assembly-part-relationship.md

- # Assembly Part Relationship (SDE Maven module)
+ # Single Level BoM As Built (SDE Maven module)
 ---
 ## Description

-This module use for AssemblyPartRelationship submodel specification and descriptors.
-It's contain the codes related to AssemblyPartRelationship to validate, parse and transfer data for DigitalTwins and EDC to create aspect twins and data offer.
+This module use for SingleLevelBoMAsBuilt submodel specification and descriptors.
+It's contain the codes related to SingleLevelBoMAsBuilt to validate, parse and transfer data for DigitalTwins and EDC to create aspect twins and data offer.

 ---
-#### Version: 1.1.1
+#### Version: 1.0.0
-#### AssemblyPartRelationship Aspect Model URN: urn:bamm:io.catenax.assembly_part_relationship:1.1.1#AssemblyPartRelationship
+#### SingleLevelBoMAsBuilt Aspect Model URN: urn:bamm:io.catenax.single_level_bom_as_built:1.0.0#SingleLevelBomAsBuilt
-#### Semantic Id: urn:bamm:io.catenax.assembly_part_relationship:1.1.1
+#### Semantic Id: urn:bamm:io.catenax.single_level_bom_as_built:1.0.0
 ---

 ### Schema